 RAN4 further discuss whether OTA methodology to verify high-power related mechanisms.

+OPPO: These mechanisms and scenarios should be deemed to be a UE RF requirement first and then to study the testability issue.

+Moderator: this is SISO OTA, dedicate OTA requirement and methods discussion. not test method for UE RF.

 Topic #8: Improved test methods and metric for DL MIMO OTA